 Chanukah also spelled Hanukkah and known as the Festival of Lights, is an eight-day Jewish holiday commemorating the re-dedication of the Holy Temple (the Second Temple) in Jerusalem at the time of the Maccabean Revolt of the 2nd century BCE.
 Hanukkah (Hebrew: חֲנֻכָּה, usually spelled חנוכה pronounced [χanuˈka] in Modern Hebrew, also romanized as Chanukah or Chanuka), is observed for eight nights and days.
-It starts on the 25th day of Kislev according to the Hebrew calendar, which may occur from late November to late December in the Gregorian calendar.
+According to the Hebrew calendar, it starts on the 25th day of Kislev, which may occur from late November to late December in the Gregorian calendar.

 Did you know these facts?

-- Hanukkah is not considered a significant religious holiday when compared to other Jewish holidays.
+- Hanukkah is less religiously significant than other Jewish holidays.

 - The menorah holds nine candles.
 In the center stands the shamus or servant.
 The shamus lights the eight other Hanukkah candles.

 - The Hanukkah candles are strictly for pleasure.
 They are not to be used for any useful or productive purpose.
 The shamus is available, so the Hanukkah candles are not accidentally used to light a fire in the fireplace or for another useful purpose.

 - Gift-giving is not traditionally a part of the Hanukkah holiday.